ntrappe/cse110-w21-group33/admin/exercises/nicole-exercise1.md

 #### Experience
 1. Did you initially plan how many Pomodoros you wanted to spend or did you wing it?
+    **Didn't plan.**
 2. If you planned the number, was this challenging or easy?
+   **I initially tried to think about it but it was very challenging to grasp all the tasks I had to do and assign it.
+If it was an easy thing like "wash dishes" then approximating wouldn't be tricky.
+But, for lab/school work, it's a high load task.**
 3. Did you feel your productivity increased?
 4. Did you use traditional 25 minutes or did you modify that (E.g. 35 minutes)?
 5. Would you consider modifying the 25 minutes in the future?